By Jim Rizza

 A fully compensated saddle is also an absolute must for perfecting a guitar’s intonation, Petros warned.
 This is especially true for alternate tunings.
-This means shaping the top of the saddle so the point where the string breaks over the saddle is exactly right for the diameter, tension, and height of that string.
+This means shaping the top of the saddle, so the point where the string breaks over the saddle is exactly right for the string’s diameter, tension, and height.

 Petros explained it this way.
 Although the 12th fret is theoretically halfway between the nut and the saddle, the string is stretched whenever the player presses it to the fret.
 This makes the note go a bit sharp.
-The amount the note goes sharp is further influenced by the following factors:
+The following factors further influence the amount the note goes sharp:

 The diameter (or gauge) of the string.
 The bigger the string, the more it goes sharp.
 Petros cautioned me to keep in mind that the windings on wound strings don’t count.
 It is only the core of the string that stretches.
 Therefore the B string is actually larger in diameter than the G string and, as a result, goes sharper when pressed to a fret.
 That is why the B string compensation is further back on the bridge saddle than the G string.

 The height of the string.
 The higher the string, the more it stretches as the player pushes it to the fret and the sharper it becomes.
 Petros’ backward tilted bridges and saddles uniquely compensate for this.
-As the action is raised at the bridge saddle, the saddle actually goes back as well as up, thus “compensating” for the higher action by increasing the vibrating length of the string.
-Petros compensated saddles are actually strobed a couple cents flat on the bench at standard string height and tuning.
+As the action is raised at the bridge saddle, the saddle actually goes back and up, thus “compensating” for the higher action by increasing the string’s vibrating length.
+Petros compensated saddles are strobed a couple of cents flat on the bench at standard string height and tuning.
 This is done, Petros explained, because in the real world, players stretch the strings more than in the controlled manner done on the bench.
-Top quality bone is the standard saddle material for Petros guitars.
+Top-quality bone is the standard saddle material for Petros guitars.

 Neck construction is another area of innovation for Petros Guitars.
-Petros’ necks are constructed with two, end to end, flip matched pieces of high quality, Honduras Mahogany.
+Petros necks are constructed with two, end to end, flip-matched high-quality pieces, Honduras Mahogany.
 This technique counteracts any tendency a board might have to warp in a particular direction.
 In addition, it creates a very classy look at the heel.
 The Petros’ then laminate a veneer between the neck and the fretboard.
 This makes for a functionally strong yet visually attractive neck.